nh0397/VSCode-Themed-Portfolio/README.md

 ## 🎯 About This Project

-A **VSCode-themed interactive portfolio** that showcases my development journey, projects, and skills in a familiar code editor interface.
-Built with React and styled to look like your favorite IDE!
+This is my **VSCode-themed interactive portfolio** that showcases my development journey, projects, and skills in a familiar code editor interface.
+I built this with React and styled it to look like my favorite IDE - VSCode!

 <div align="center">
   <img src="src/assets/images/image.png" alt="VSCode Portfolio Demo" width="600" style="border-radius: 8px; border: 2px solid #333;">